LackOfMorals/lackofmorals.github.io/_posts/2024-4-15-neo4j-query-api.md

 # We built a thing

-I've been lucky enough to work with our Neo4j Engineers to create a new API for Neo4j that allows the execution of Cypher statements across the network.
-As to it's name, there was thought given ( briefly ) to asking the Internet but that doesn't [always turn out well](https://en.wikipedia.org/wiki/Boaty_McBoatface#Naming).
+I've been lucky enough to work with our Neo4j Engineers to create a new API for Neo4j that allows the execution of Cypher statements in the form of network requests without requiring a driver to be installed.
+There was thought given ( briefly ) to asking the Internet for a what to call this but that doesn't [always turn out well](https://en.wikipedia.org/wiki/Boaty_McBoatface#Naming).
 In the end we went with the simple approach of naming it after what it does and called it the **Query API**.
 It's available now with Neo4j 5.19 and will be coming to Aura , our cloud service, in early Summer this year.
 For those of you who are using the existing HTTP API, it's not retiring anytime soon and will be kept updated with fixes for critical defects and security vulnerabilities.
 You'll be able to choose which one to use.

 ## Say hello to the new Query API
 Since the early days of Neo4j it has been possible to use the [HTTP API](https://neo4j.com/docs/http-api/current/) , to send Cypher and get back the results without requiring installation of a driver.
 The current HTTP API has proven popular and provide several benefits for our Developer community:-